sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 First, let's define the flow lookup behavior.

 The flow lookup **MUST** use the information of inner most packet.
 And the matching keys can be configurated via the DASH flow APIs during the DASH initialization.
-This allows us to support different flow matching behaviors for certain cases.
+This allows us to support different flow matching behaviors for specific cases.
 For example, in L3 level routing, we don't need to create 5 tuple flows.

-After the flow lookup, if a flow is matched, we will apply the saved actions in the flow direction and skip the rest of the pipeline.
+After the flow lookup, if a flow is matched, we will apply the saved actions in the flow direction and exit the rest of the pipeline.
 Otherwise, we will continue the pipeline processing.

 #### 5.6.2.
 Flow creation

 For new connections, after all packet transformations are applied, we will create a new flow in the flow table.

-Since a connection can be bi-directional, the flows needs to be created as flow pairs: the one in the same direction as the packet is usually called forwarding flow, while the other direction is called reverse flow.
+Since a connection can be bi-directional, the flows need to be created as flow pairs: the one in the same direction as the packet is usually called forwarding flow, while the other direction is called reverse flow.
 Of course, the flow pairs **MUST** be stored based on the pipeline direction.

-- When outbound pipeline creates a flow, the forwarding flow should be created on the outbound side, while reverse flow should be created on the inbound side.
+- When the outbound pipeline creates a flow, the forwarding flow should be created on the outbound side, while the reverse flow should be created on the inbound side.
-- When inbound pipeline creates a flow, it creates the flow in reversed way.
+- When the inbound pipeline creates a flow, it creates the flow in reverse way.

 And here is how to create the flow pairs: